Why do we need the DRH? We’ve gotten along fine without an online, quantitative encyclopedia of religious history so far.

 All of us, as historians, make generalizations about the historical record (e.g., “The early Chinese put ancestor worship at the center of their religious practices”).
 We tend to leave such generalizations un-referenced and unsupported.

-What does it means to “complete a survey” for a “religious group”?
+What does it mean to “complete a survey” for a “religious group”?
 How is one to define a “group”?

 How can I boil down my very detailed knowledge about this religious tradition into a series of check boxes?
 How can I shoehorn my tradition’s specific religious conceptions into these English-language, pre-set categories?
 Isn’t this reductionistic and crude?

-Clicking boxes for "present", "absent", and "field doesn’t know" in many ways goes against everything we value as careful historians and linguists.
+Clicking boxes for "present", "absent", "field doesn’t know" or “I don’t know” in many ways goes against everything we value as careful historians and linguists.
 We are used to nuancing our answers, and emphasizing how difficult it is to arrive at any definitive answer concerning the historical record.